ndelitski/rancher-alarms/README.md

 Send notifications when something goes wrong in rancher

 ## Features
- - Will kick your ass when service state is not okay
+ - Will kick your ass when service goes down and send message when on recover
  - Various notification mechanisms
    - email
    - slack